 - Fresh water supply: 4l per person per day for 3 days (i.e. minimum 12l per person)

 - A sink

-- Holding tank: 4L per person per day for 3 days (i.e. minimum 12L per person ) and monitored if capacity is less than the fresh water tank
+- Holding tank (grey water): 4l per person per day for 3 days (i.e. minimum 12l per person ).
+This must be monitored if the capacity is less than the fresh water tank

 - An evacuation hose